 Teams like Ohio State have been known to take advantage of QB’s running the RPO and steal interceptions by tricking the quarterback.

 RPO means Run Pass Option and is a way for the offense to take advantage of the defense.
-Defensive players are put in conflict whether to commit to the run or the pass.
+Defensive players are conflicted about committing to the run or the pass.

 If they choose wrong, the offensive will often choose right.
 RPOs give the offense flexibility to run or throw the football if there is enough leverage to the outside/inside.